rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/manage-app1.md

   Each policy is represented by an access control list (ACL) containing hosts that are allowed access to a specific database service.
 Local listeners and server processes validate all inbound client connections against the ACL.

-   Once the firewall is set and listener is resarted, We will need to register the ipaddress of every connection that can be accepted per PDB.
-We are creating a whitelist of all ipaddress that can connect to a service.
+   Once the firewall is set and listener is resarted, We will need to register the IP address of every connection that can be accepted per PDB.
+We are creating a whitelist of all IP address that can connect to a service.
 In our multitenant environment, CDB1 and PDB1 are both services.
 We can add additional user defined service and add whitelist to them as well.

 ```
  sqlplus sys/oracle@//localhost:1523/pdb1 as sysdba